Szolnoki Vízilabda SC

-Szolnoki Vízilabda Sport Club is a professional water polo team based Szolnok, Hungary.
+Szolnoki Vízilabda Sport Club is a professional water polo team based in Szolnok, Hungary.
 Founded in 1921, it plays in OB I, the top division championship in the country, which they won on nine occasions.

 The club produced several of the most successful Hungarian water polo players, including Olympic champions Ottó Boros, István Hasznos, Tivadar Kanizsa and European champion István Pintér.